magomimmo/modern-cljs/doc/tutorial-21.md

   which affect the packaging of the `Enfocus` lib in a `jar` artifact to be published.

-Therefore, in this tutorial we're going to improving even more the directories layout and the `project.clj` file of the `Enfocus` lib by:
+Therefore, in this tutorial we're going to improve even more the directories layout and the `project.clj` file of the `Enfocus` lib by:

 * preparing the lib to be correctly packaged in a `jar`;